On-Site Collaborators

 Who's Who from Elderwise

 Full Life Care is a not-for-profit organization dedicated to improving the lives of people with chronic illness and disabilities and supporting caregivers.
 Since the 1970s, they have helped thousands of individuals preserve their dignity, maintain their independence, and stay engaged in the community.
 They are a multifaceted organization with a range of programs throughout the Puget Sound, from homecare to adult day health services.
-At the Memory Hub, Full Life Care provides dementia caregiver education, offering their evidence-based STAR-Full Life course.
+At the Memory Hub, Full Life Care has provided dementia caregiver education, offering their evidence-based STAR-Full Life course.
 Visit: Dementia Training for Family Caregivers

 Who's Who from Kin On Health Care Center